deepstreamIO/deepstream.io-cache-memcached/README.md

-# deepstream.io-cache-and-storage-connector-template
+# deepstream.io-cache-memcached
-A template that can be forked to create new cache and storage connectors
+A deepstream.io cache connector for memcached